cmlui/audio-to-image-encoder/README.md

 ---image_model---<br>
 -image_dataset is a placeholder.
 Please download data from https://www.kaggle.com/datasets/bryanb/abstract-art-gallery and place the images into the folder. <br>
 -gans_image.ipynb is the code for training the model.
-The trained model will be saved in gen_model.<br>
+The trained model will be saved in generator_model.<br>
--training_checkpoints will store the checkpoints during training for every 10 epochs.
+-training_checkpoints will store the checkpoints during training for every 10 epochs.<br>
+-output images during training will be saved in output_img folder.

 <hr>
 *The audio model is referenced from this project https://github.com/musikalkemist/generating-sound-with-neural-networks <br>